The Final Wish: Plot

 After a date, a young girl returns home to discover her mother killed, her body cut in half.
 She is then cornered by her father, covered in blood and holding a samurai sword.

 Following his father's death, struggling law school graduate Aaron Hammond returns to his rural hometown.
 Dealing with grief and the unresolved tension with his mother, Kate, Aaron goes through his father's belongings.

-Aaron discovers an antique urn that recently acquired by his father, a keen collector of old artifacts.
+Aaron discovers an antique urn that was recently acquired by his father, a keen collector of old artifacts.
 Aaron tries to sell the urn online for $3,000 to cover his missed rent.
 His best friend Jeremy come over and they get high, before going to a local diner.

-Unbeknowns to Aaron, he had inadvertently released a malevolent wish-granting spirit trapped in the urn.
+Unbeknownst to Aaron, he had inadvertently released a malevolent wish-granting spirit trapped in the urn.
 When Aaron blurted out what he wishes would happen, they lead to devastating consequences.
 One of Aaron's wishes is for his mother, Kate, to forget about his father so she can move on from her grief.
 As a result Kate loses all her memories, and is reduced to a state of utter confusion and anguish.
 Hearing music coming from the barn, Aaron investigates and finds his mother dancing with his father's corpse.
 Aaron, shocked, wishes his father away, making his mother angry.

 Aaron finds that Jeremy has disappeared, and learn from Jeremy’s mother that he died in a car accident a year ago.

-Consulting an antique dealer introduced by his friend Lisa, Aaron learns that the urn might be a notorious 'Dybbuk box', notorious in Jewish folklore for containing malevolent spirits.
+Consulting an antique dealer introduced by his friend Lisa, Aaron learns that the urn might be a 'Dybbuk box', notorious in Jewish folklore for containing malevolent spirits.
 They visit the house of the previous owner, William, the man who killed his wife as shown at the movie's beginning (and later cut out his tongue).
 They meet William's daughter, who takes them to the asylum where her father communicates by writing.
 He warns Aaron against making a 7th wish (he has made 5 or 6) or he will lose his soul.